liquidctl/liquidctl/docs/asetek-690lc.md

 Several products are available that are based on the same Asetek 690LC base design:

 - Current models:
   * EVGA CLC 120 (CLC12), 240, 280 and 360
   * Corsair H80i v2, H100i v2 and H115i
   * Corsair H80i GT, H100i GTX and H110i GTX
 - Legacy designs:
   * NZXT Kraken X40, X60, X31, X41, X51 and X61

-**Note: a different kernel driver is necessary on Windows (see: [Installing on Windows](https://github.com/jonasmalacofilho/liquidctl#installing-on-windows)).**
+**Note: a custom kernel driver is necessary on Windows (see: [Installing on Windows](https://github.com/jonasmalacofilho/liquidctl#installing-on-windows)).**

 **Note: when dealing with legacy Krakens the `--legacy-690lc` flag should be supplied on all invocations of liquidctl.**